 In this LIVE stream we covered topics ranging:

-He outlines new requirements for solar energy systems, adopting new HOAs rules and other requirements that relate to homeowners associations.
+He outlines new requirements for solar energy systems, adopting new homeowner associations (HOAs) rules and other requirements that relate to homeowner associations.

 He outlines updates related to CC&Rs, maintenance liens, notice of foreclosures, restrictions on commercial solicitation, and more as it affects common interest developments.

-Laurie Poole from Peters & Freedman, LLP discusses solar panel installation regulations for multi-unit housing.
+Laurie Poole from Peters & Friedman, LLP discusses solar panel installation regulations for multi-unit housing.

 She explains what new legislation means for multi-unit housing developments regarding equipment installation for solar energy.

 Luis Ventura from Kriger Law Firm joins CBM for an HOA law Q&A session of Facebook Live!

 We dedicated this episode to our communities and expanded our segment to include an open Q&A session for our viewers.

 Mike provides solutions for association managers to create landscape and irrigation systems that are water-wise, energy efficient, and overall eco-friendly to address how to maximize water saving and minimize water expenditure.